-David and Heather… Grab a cupa and enjoy xx
+David and Heather… Grab a cuppa and enjoy xx

-Set in lush parkland, overlooking the Welsh Hills and Dee Estuary, Hillbark is a house that is literally made of love.
-The estate in which Hillbark is set is overflowing with historic architecture and everlasting photo opportunities, making this magical location a perfect choice for our wedding.
+They set the venue in lush parkland, overlooking the Welsh Hills and Dee Estuary.
+Hillbark is a house that is literally made of love.
+The estate in which they set Hillbark is overflowing with historic architecture.
+There are everlasting photo opportunities, making this magical location a perfect choice for our wedding.

-Originally situated on Bidston Hill, the house was moved brick-by-brick over a three year period by former owner Sir Ernest Royden on the bequest of his darling wife.
+Originally on Bidston Hill, they moved the house brick-by-brick over a three-year period by former owner Sir Ernest Royden on the bequest of his darling wife.
 Now lovingly restored by the current owners, the house is now arguably one of the finest boutique hotels in the region.

 (As told by David)

 It was a cold February night in 2011, and I had finally organised a night out with my work mates Stephen and Kash, who had driven from Staffordshire to Chester for the evening.
 We had hit up a few bars, and eventually ended up in Chester’s premier night club, Cruise.

 Needing a few minutes of relative quiet, I left the dance floor to sit in my favourite room where there is always an acoustic music group playing.
 This evening there was a particular girl standing in my way (because I wanted a front-row seat), and I entitledly pushed her aside.
 BAD MOVE?
 (Or my best move ever?!)
 Little did I know that the girl I pushed to one side would end up being the love of my life…